Tesla Model 3 Change Sway Bar Link Replacement DIY

 If needed, push down the sway bar link to remove the disconnect.

-- Remove the lower nut of the sway bar link and disconnect it from the sway bar (torsion bar, stabilizer link).
+- Remove the lower nut and disconnect it from the sway bar (torsion bar, stabilizer link).

 - Remove the sway bar link from the vehicle.

-- Install the new sway bar link in reverse order.
+- Install the new part in reverse order.

 - Visit an alignment shop to get the front wheels aligned.

-The sway links may also be called torsion bar links or stabilizer links.
+The sway links may also be called torsion bars or stabilizer links.

 We hope you find the Tesla Model 3 Change Sway Bar Link Replacement DIY guide helpful.
 Check these troubleshooting and repair guides for more help on your Tesla.